bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Final bugs from unit refactor
 * Logic selectors need to be fixed.
 Just always pass indices array.
-SubCard should also grab from verseLyrics.
-Change to withUnitSubCardVerseIndices.
-Then main verses and subCard should pass verseIndex to verse.
+SubVerse should also grab from verseLyrics.
+Change to withUnitSubVerseVerseIndices.
+Then main verses and subVerse should pass verseIndex to verse.
 * What can be removed from data?
 For example, unit dot anchor title?
 Get rid of all annotation todos?
-* Maybe rename subCard back to subVerse for clarity?

 # Bugs
 * Unit dot reference consistently doesn't get passed to scroll.
 Probably Anchor needs to forward ref.